SantigBenites/Projeto1SegApli/README.md

 Moreover we recommend the usage of a package manager like conda or mamba, if any are installed it can simplify the process.

-But it is not required in our tutorial, if you do have a package manager installed you can just follow the tutorial we will give little warning wherever your path might deviate from the normal installation
+But it is not required in our tutorial, if you do have a package manager installed you can just follow the tutorial we will give little warning wherever your path might deviate from the normal installation.

+Take into account all our scripts were done with python you system may need python3, if so just change the scripts to this effect.

 ## Required packages